-Under the Work Health and Safety (National Uniform Legislation) Act and Regulations workplace bullying is defined as repeated and unreasonable behaviours directed towards a worker or a group of workers that creates a risk to health and safety.
+The Work Health and Safety (National Uniform Legislation) Act and Regulations define bullying as repeated and unreasonable behaviours directed towards a worker or a group of workers that creates a risk to health and safety.

 Whether it is intentional or not, workplace bullying if repeated or unreasonable can create a risk to Work Health and Safety.
-Some examples of this behaviour includes:
+Some examples of this behaviour include:

 Its reasonable for PCBUs, managers and supervisors to:

 These actions are not considered workplace bullying if they are carried out lawfully and in a reasonable manner.